amitpal-source/micronaut-weather-cli/README.md

 # Micronaut Weather CLI application

-### I have upgraded this application to Micronaut 2.2.1 and GraalVM 20.3.0 Java 11
+### Micronaut 2.2.1 and GraalVM 20.3.0 Java 11
 ### use below steps to generate native-image
 * Register https://www.weatherbit.io/ to get api key
 * export WEATHER_API_KEY=your api key
 * export JAVA_HOME=graalvm home directory
 * use $./gradlew nativeImage
+* to run $build/native-image/application forecast --country CA --city montreal

+### Docker
+* Docker Image $./gradlew dockerBuild
+* Docker with native-image $ ./gradlew dockerBuildNative
+* Check out this link for more information
-* to run $build/native-image/application forecast --country CA --city montreal The goal of this repository is to demonstrate a real-world use case of Micronaut with Picocli and GraalVM to generate powerful yet simple native images of a command-line application.
+The goal of this repository is to demonstrate a real-world use case of Micronaut with Picocli and GraalVM to generate powerful yet simple native images of a command-line application.

 This application is built: